gypsydave5/gypsydave5.github.io/_posts/2014-07-04-surviving_windows.md

 problems, but they all feel more like problems I should be fixing myself
 - rather than things I'll just moan about and put up with.
 Yes, Ubuntu (and the Unity desktop specfically) has 'spoiled' me.
 I'd rather be working in that environment than any earlier version of Windows.
 Woo-hoo.
-Hear the joy from camp Linux, joy shall be in heaven over one sinner that repenteth, etc etc usw.
+Hear the whoop from camp Linux, joy shall be in heaven over one sinner that repenteth, etc etc usw.

 But there's still so much of my life that has to be done in Windows.
 Work spreadsheet has VBA macros?
 Work machine in Vista?
-[Netflix requires Silverlight?][Netflix] It's inevitable.
+[Netflix requires Silverlight][Netflix]?
+It's inevitable.

 So instead of moaning I've been trying to fix Windows to make it usable like I want it to be.
 And I think I've found some good options.
 The first thing to